announcement

 SETBP1

-Below is a summary of SETBP1 haploinsufficiency disorder observed in research publications.
+The information for this summary of SETBP1 haploinsufficiency disorder comes from research publications.
 This is not meant to take the place of medical advice.

 What is SETBP1 haploinsufficiency disorder?

-SETBP1 haploinsufficiency disorder happens when there are changes to the SETBP1 gene.
+SETBP1 haploinsufficiency disorder happens when there are changes in the SETBP1 gene.
 These changes can keep the gene from working as it should.

 Key Role